 The artist Ruth Welnhofer presents scenes or buildings from all 7 Bavarian administrative districts in her spontaneous realistic large-format series of pictures.
 Many of the buildings have been declared world cultural heritage by UNESCO.

 In addition to these there is also Speyer, the former 8th district of the historic Bavarian Palatinate left of the Rhine.

 She puts on the canvas Bavaria’s immediate reality, its traditions and modernity, love of our home country together with openness for the world and optimism with a powerful stroke of the brush in shining bright colors.

-This different perspective, in which representational art and abstraction blend into an impressive symbiosis, offers a totally new impression of ancient, imposing buildings and parks from the epochs of Romanticism, Gothic, Renaissance, Baroque, Classicism, Historicism, Art Nouveau and the modern age.
+This different perspective, in which representational art and abstraction blend into an impressive symbiosis, offers a totally new impression of ancient, imposing buildings and parks from the Romanesque, Gothic, Renaissance, Baroque, Classicist periods and Historicism, Art Nouveau and the modern age.